News - Relaunch Decree

 Following the News yesterday, this document outlines the most significant additional provisions contained in the so-called Relaunch Decree.

-Title III: Measures to Support Workers
+Title III: Measures in Support of Workers

 Chapter I: Amendments to Decree-Law No. 18 of March 17, 2020, converted with amendments by Law No. 27 of April 24, 2020